Type 1 Diabetes Food List (PDF)

 Keeping your blood sugar levels within the correct range can help you avoid many of the severe complications of diabetes, including kidney disease and blindness.

-By following a meal plan that keeps your blood sugar levels in check throughout the day, you’ll be able to keep your HbA1c (a measure of your average blood sugar over three months) to a healthy level.
+By following a meal plan that checks your blood sugar levels throughout the day, you can maintain a healthy HbA1c (a measure of your average blood sugar over three months).

 Eating meals on time and enough carbohydrates to meet your energy needs can help improve blood sugar control in people with type 1 diabetes.